codio/knowledge/source/instructors/setupcourses/modify-assignments.rst

 Follow these steps to modify an assignment and re-publish it:

 1. On the **Courses** page, click the course that contains the assignment you want to edit.
-2. Expand the module and click the assignment to open it.
+2. Click on the **Edit** tab and expand the module and click the assignment to open it.
-3. Click the **Edit** (pencil) icon in the upper right corner and make your changes to the assignment (see below).
+3. Click the assignment and make your changes to the assignment (see below).
-4. When you have completed your changes, click **Publish** in the upper right corner of the assignment.
+4. When you have completed your changes, click **Publish** in the upper right corner of the assignment or from the **Education** menu area
 5. Enter a description of your updates in the **Change Log** and then click **Publish**.

 Re-publish assignment that students have already started